canton-network/wallet/docs/wallet-gateway/signing-providers/index.md

 **Security Considerations:**

 > [!IMPORTANT]
 > Participant-based signing is **not recommended** in production setups where the User API is accessible.
 Any user who can reach the User API can create parties that sign via your participant node, which may grant broader signing authority than intended.
-Reserve participant-based signing for deployments where wallet creation is restricted to trusted operators, or use an external signing provider (Fireblocks, Dfns, Blockdaemon, Securosys) when the User API is exposed in production.
+Reserve participant-based signing for deployments where wallet creation is restricted to trusted operators, or use an external signing provider (Fireblocks, Dfns, Blockdaemon, Securosys, BitGo) when the User API is exposed in production.

 **How it Works:**